CSI Safe Sport Coordinator

 18/O Athlete Protection Training (ATP) For Athletes

-The Athlete Protection Training Requirement for Adult Athletes went into effect on June 23, 2019.
+- The Athlete Protection Training Requirement for Adult Athletes went into effect on June 23, 2019.
 The APT requirement for swimmers aged 18 and above will be universally enforced at all sanctioned and approved meets going forward.
-They may access the training here.
-Please note that the SURVEYS at the end of the APT modules are NOT optional, and members will not get credit for the courses until the surveys are completed.
-Instructions for completing APT modules can be found here.
+See directions above for accessing the course.

 USA Swimming MAAPP Educational Documents, Sample Forms for Clubs, Officials, Meet Hosts, Etc.